prithudasgupta/HAIL-Gmail/README.md

 # HAIL-Gmail

-HAIL-Gmail is an email interface for users with disabilities that was built with the GMail API.
+HAIL-Gmail is an email interface for users with disabilities that was built with the Gmail API.

 You can read our paper in paper.pdf.